Timinator2000/Algorithm_X/08 - your turn/06 - no spoon 2 cont.md

 # Setting Algorithm X Up for Success

-Here is a step-by-step process for organizing what you know about your problem space and using that data to create the requirements and actions needed by Algorithm X.
+Here is a step-by-step process for organizing what is known about the problem space and using that data to create the requirements and actions needed by Algorithm X.

-__Step 1:__ For every Node location on the initial gameboard, create an instance of your Node class.
+__Step 1:__ For every Node location on the initial gameboard, create an instance of the Node class.
 The only information available for a Node is the (row, col) location on the gameboard the number of needed links.

 __Step 2:__ For every non-Node location on the initial gameboard, create an instance of an Intersection with nothing more than a (row, col) location.